 Featured Book: Uncle Wiggly Wings

-In honor of the 70th anniversary of the Berlin Airlift, CAP is featuring the early learning book and teachers guide for Uncle Wiggly Wings, the Candy Bomber, at the end of WWII.
-Col Gail Halvorsen, aka Uncle Wiggly Wings, got his start in aviation with CAP and proudly displays the book at a 70th anniversary event.
+In honor of over 7 decades since the Berlin Airlift, and the great American legacy this mission left, CAP is featuring the early learning book and teachers guide for Uncle Wiggly Wings, the Candy Bomber, at the end of WWII.

-The newest addition to the Civil Air Patrol Aerospace Education curriculum library is "Women in Aviation."
-This book provides an introduction to and a historical account of the contributions women have made to the field of aviation and aerospace since the beginning of the 20th century.
+CAP's "Women in Aviation" book provides an introduction to and historical account of the contributions women have made to the field of aviation and aerospace since the beginning of the 20th century.
 (See related video, below.)
 Project Manager Lt.
 Col. Randy Carlson (California Wing) focused on the stories of 12 diverse women, each representing a different chapter.
 Each chapter involves model-building relating to the aircraft that aviator flew.
 Also included with the hands-on activities are discussion questions and other activities designed to connect these aviators from the past with today's youth.
 For instance, cadets and students are asked to explore present-day gender barriers that have recently been broken or have not yet been broken.
 The book aligns with national academic standards and highlights a wide variety of careers.
 Currently, this book is available in the AE Downloads and Resources section, along with our other curriculum products in CAP's member portal, eServices, at www.capnhq.gov.